 Then, this technology has been adapted for stone wool and glass wool manufacturing .
 Two plants were built in Kiev (Ukraine) and Bereza (Belarus).
 Three production lines in Bereza plant have been operating for more than 10 years.

-Currently, submerged combustion technology is used for the production of stone wool and glass wool by the big industrial groups: Saint-Gobain, Knauf, Johns Manville, Owens Corning.
+Currently, submerged combustion technology is used for stone wool and glass wool production by big industrial groups: Saint-Gobain, Knauf, Johns Manville, Owens Corning.
 Industrial tests of SBM furnace for glass bottles production have been successfully carried out.

 Since its creation, an important technological leap has been made in improvement of this melting technology: there are now air-gas and oxygen-gas submerged burners, improved thermal insulation is used in furnaces melting bath and new heat recovery technologies are applied.